 Currency exchange and ATM fees can be excessive if you don’t have a local bank account.
 So, open one in your name so you can use the banking and ATM services smartly.

-These apart, you can do many small things to save money while studying abroad.
+Apart, you can do many small things to save money while studying abroad.
 Cycle or walk to get around, utilize free wi-fi zones smartly, get a frequent flyer card, take travel insurance, find a part-time job to add to your savings, use public transport, etc. These are easy and effective ways to reduce expenses and increase your savings.
 The more you save, the better it is for your financial well-being.